 September 22, 2017

-Great River Greening will be holding a tree planing event on Saturday October 7th.
+Great River Greening will be holding a tree planting event on Saturday October 7th.
 Here is a link for more information and to signup to help volunteer.

-A Victoria Park Stormwater Feasability Study is underway.
+A Victoria Park Stormwater Feasibility Study is underway.

 January 25, 2017